Tuam: Gaelic games

 Tuam Stars, founded in 1888, is the local Gaelic football team, and are one of Galway's most successful clubs.
 From 1953 to 1960, Tuam Stars were a dominant force in the Galway County Championship winning seven titles in a row, with players such as Seán Purcell and Frank Stockwell playing at the time.
 St Jarlath's College, Tuam has won the Hogan Cup (national championship for secondary schools) a record 12 times since the competition began in 1946.
 The parish has a second Gaelic football club, Cortoon Shamrocks, founded in 1888.

 Tuam Stadium St Jarlath's Park was officially opened on 21 May 1950 by the Archbishop of Tuam, Rev. Dr. Walsh.
 It became "the home of Galway football" and has hosted many important matches including Connacht Senior Football Finals.
 A €5 million redevelopment project has been granted planning permission including a new 6,400 capacity stand and ancillary facilities.
 Tuam Stadium Development Committee is currently fundraising for this project.

-Football
+Soccer

-There are also two local football teams: Tuam Celtic A.F.C., founded in 1974 who play their home matches at Celtic Park, Cloonthue; and Dynamo Blues, founded in 1978, whose home is the College Field, Athenry Road.
+There are also two soccer clubs in Tuam.
+Tuam Celtic A.F.C., founded in 1974, play their home matches at Celtic Park, Cloonthue.
+Dynamo Blues, founded in 1978, whose temporary home was the College Field Athenry Road, are now back in their original home, Dynamo Blues pitch behind Parkmore Estate.